Q: What is the average GPA earned by DEP students in their KSU classes?

 Q: I have signed up for the KSU classes that I need to graduate from high school.
 Can I take additional KSU courses as well?

 A: Yes.
-You must choose courses from the Accel/Dual Enrollment directory in your Advising Handbook.
-If you choose a course that is not on the Accel/Dual Enrollment-approved list, you will be responsible for paying the tuition for that course.
+You must choose courses from the Dual Enrollment Course Directory in the DEP Advising Handbook.
+If you choose a course that is not on the Dual Enrollment-approved list, you will be responsible for paying the tuition for that course.

 Q: Will I receive extra quality points for my dual enrollment classes?